XAITK/xaitk-saliency/docs/introduction.rst

   the output is directly computed by making the comparisons and branches encoded in the AI's model.

-An example of a white box explanation method for CNNs is Grad-CAM (`paper <https://arxiv.org/abs/1610.02391>`_, `code <https://github.com/ramprs/grad-cam/>`_), which exposes some (but not all) of the CNN layers to the explanation generation algorithm.
+An example of a white-box explanation method for CNNs is Grad-CAM (`paper <https://arxiv.org/abs/1610.02391>`_, `code <https://github.com/ramprs/grad-cam/>`_), which exposes some (but not all) of the CNN layers to the explanation generation algorithm.

 .. figure:: figures/intro-grad-cam-annotated.png